-Unfortunately, only 43.5% of young adults in Texas have any postsecondary credential, according to the 2019 Texas Public Higher Education Almanac.
+Unfortunately, only 42% of young adults in Texas have any postsecondary credential, according to the 2018 Texas Public Higher Education Almanac.
 Only one of every five 8th grade students in Texas achieves this goal within six years of finishing high school.
-Worse yet, there are alarming disparities across race and gender.
+Worse yet, there are alarming disparities across race and sex.
+White students' rates of earning a college credential are two times higher than those of Latinx and Black students.
+And less than 9% of Latinx and Black 8th grade males earn any postsecondary credential within 11 years.
 Given the growing Latinx population, inequitable achievement gaps in Texas are likely to widen absent a large-scale strategy to dramatically improve students' paths toward completion.